davircarvalho/FIRconv/README.md

 ```

 # Getting started
-Bellow there's a pseudo-code howing how to setup a basic use of FIRconv for real time convolutions.
+Bellow there's a pseudo-code showing how to setup a basic use of FIRconv for real time convolutions.

 ```python
 from FIRconv import FIRfilter